 - Ice: a cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short-term pain relief.
-Apply this to the sore area for up to 15 minutes, up to four times a day, ensuring the ice is never in direct contact with the skin. - Relative rest: reduce activities that are making your symptoms worse, for example, the length of time you spend on your feet. - Painkillers: pain relief can help manage the discomfort in the short term.
-Normally painkillers bought from a pharmacist will help.
-If you have any questions please speak to a pharmacist or GP. - Exercise: you should complete specific exercises that aim to increase the strength and stability of your knee this will help in the healing process and help you return to activities.
-Please see below for suggestions of a graded exercise programme.

-• Investigations: MRI scans provide us with a detailed picture of the anatomy within your knee, however they are often not necessary as specific questions and a physical assessment can determine the management plan instead.
+Apply this to the sore area for up to 15 minutes, every three hours and up to four times a day, ensuring the ice is never in direct contact with the skin. - Relative rest: reduce activities that are making your symptoms worse, for example, the amount of time you spend on your feet. - Painkillers: pain relief can help manage the discomfort in the short term.
+Normally painkillers bought from a pharmacist will work.
+If you have any questions please speak to a pharmacist. - Exercise: you should complete specific exercises that aim to increase the strength of your hip; this will help you return to activities.
+Please see below for suggestions of a graded exercise programme. - Investigations: MRI scans provide us with a detailed picture of the anatomy within your knee, however they are often not necessary as specific questions and a physical assessment can determine the management plan instead.